Adrian0207/Front-End-Web-Development-with-React/README.md

     ♦Create presentational, container and functional components in your React application

+-React Router

+    ♦Set up the router module to enable navigation among multiple component views

+    ♦Set up the routes to enable the navigation

 -**Note for future me**

     ♥The MainComponent contain all the Menu and DishDetail components so this component will call them and we called into the App.js